-Using what you wrote down in Questions B-1, B-2, B-3, B-5, B-6, B-7, B-8, B-9, and B-10.
-Please DO NOT forget to click on the button, "CLICK TO SAVE YOUR WORK NOW" whenever you finish filling in the form fields above it.
+Insert in the appropriate columns what you wrote down in Questions B-1, B-2, B-3, B-5, B-6, B-7, B-8, B-9, and B-10.
+Please DO NOT forget to click on the button, "CLICK TO SAVE YOUR WORK NOW" whenever you finish filling in each of the form fields above it.
+If you need any assistance filling in any of the blanks, follow the step-by-step directions below.